Potential Multibaggers Pt.3: Momo Has Mojo

 Momo outshines the sector on ROE, ROA and ROC.

 The earnings growth, with 1,231% is so huge that it is unsustainable, of course.
-But Finviz.com expects the EPS growth at 50% annually for the next five years.
+But Finviz.com expects the EPS to grow at 50% annually for the next five years.
 Yes, you have read that correctly: 50% for the next five years, with a forward P/E ratio of just 19.

 From the balance sheet, you can see some important things too.
 There is no debt, which is always a huge positive for any company, and about $740M in cash.
 This shows that Momo is unlikely to be in any form of financial stress.

-All these elements shows to me that Momo might be a hidden gem and, even rarer, a potential multibagger that is not overvalued.
-You can also see that in this modal for intrinsic value of Simplywall.st:
+All these elements shows to me that Momo might be a hidden gem and even rarer, a potential multibagger that is not overvalued.
+You can also see that in this model for intrinsic value of Simplywall.st:

 This model shows that, based on future cash flows, Momo is fairly valued with its current price.
 That is exceptional for such a growth stock.

-The numbers sure look impressive: a relatively small market cap in a huge market that grows at a very high rate, in a business that is in a secular growth trend, earnings positive, attractively priced, high growth in revenue and EPS and high earnings growth projected.
+The numbers sure look impressive: A relatively small market cap in a huge market that grows at a very high rate, in a business that is in a secular growth trend, earnings positive, attractively priced, high growth in revenue and EPS and high earnings growth projected.
 But I also want to consider the qualitative criteria that I use for growth stocks.

-1. The company must have a good story.
+1. The company must have a good story

 Now this may seem petty, but companies that have ideas that they can articulate and make investors enthusiastic about will probably have the same conviction in trying to win their customers.
 For Shopify, I summarized it as 'It will make your business online sales boom.'
 For Baozun, you could say the same thing.

 For Momo, there is also a compelling tagline: 'Momo is a combination of Snapchat and Tinder'.
 This quote comes from chairman and CEO Tang Yan.
-On the Q4 2016 earnings conference call he made me enthusiastic.
+On the Q4 2016 earnings conference call, he made me enthusiastic.
 How about you?

 Q4 was another remarkable quarter for us in almost every major aspect and execution.
 Total revenues for the quarter reached another record high as $246.1 million up 524% year-over-year and far exceeded our regional revenue guidance range.
 Again the outstanding top line performance came in together with significant bottom-line expansion powered by the strong operating leverage based on our efficient business model.
 For the fourth quarter of 2016 non-GAAP net income reached $91.5 million up 675% from the same period last year.